CBA-Consult/CloudAppSecurityDocs/README.md

-### CBA Consult Integration of CloudApp Security and compliance reviews and ongoing Govenrance Framework verfication
+## CBA Consult Integration of CloudApp Security and compliance reviews and ongoing Govenrance Framework verfication

+For the policies and blueprint request workflow and approvals execution please refer to project: https://github.com/CBA-Consult/ICT-Governance-Framework-Application

 ## Microsoft Open Source Code of Conduct